 Bethesda Bicycle Accident Lawyer

-Bicycle have always been a very economical type of transportation, however, in the last decade (specifically in the metropolitan area) bicycles are used every day for transporting to daily activities such as work.
-While there are many positive aspects of transporting with bicycles, there are a lot of accidents that can occur in consequence.
-Some are provoked by not being smart when riding, example, crossing when the light is in red.
-However, many others are caused by another persons negligence, specially those riding a motor vehicle.
+Bicycles have always been a very economical type of transportation, however, in the last decade (specifically in the metropolitan area) bicycles are used every day for transporting to daily activities such as work.
+While there are many positive aspects of transporting bicycles, there are a lot of accidents that can occur as a consequence.
+Some are provoked by not being smart when riding, for example, crossing when the light is in red.
+However, many others are caused by another person’s negligence, especially those riding a motor vehicle.
 Some of the most common ways a person can become injured in a bicycle accident are through driver error.
 Someone operating a car or other motor vehicle must always pay special attention to bicyclists who may be in the area.
 Making left or right turns in front of a cyclist, not paying attention to space between their lane and the bicycle lane, side-swiping the rider, and even opening car doors are all ways an injury can occur.
 Head-on and side collisions may also occur as well, especially when going through an intersection or driving distracted.
 If you or a loved one has been involved in a bicycle accident, contact our Bethesda Bicycle Accident attorney as soon as possible.
 They will be able to fight for your case and get you the compensation you deserve.

 Bicycle Accident Statistics

 The number of bicycle accidents in Maryland continues to rise.
 With more residents in the DMV choosing to cycle, the risk of being seriously injured is high.
 Statistics released by the Maryland Department of Transportation reveals the shocking numbers of injuries and deaths.
 In the most recent year: